 Vitamin B12 deficiency can be difficult to detect, especially since the symptoms of a vitamin B12 deficiency can be similar to many common symptoms, such as feeling tired or unfocused, experienced by people for a variety of reasons.

 Vitamin B12 deficiency is commonly associated with chronic stomach inflammation, which may contribute to an autoimmune vitamin B12 malabsorption syndrome called pernicious anemia and to a food-bound vitamin B12 malabsorption syndrome.
-Poor absorption of vitamin may be related to coeliac disease.
+Poor absorption of vitamin B may be related to coeliac disease.
 Impairment of vitamin B12 absorption can cause megaloblastic anemia and neurologic disorders in deficient subjects.
 In some cases, permanent damage can be caused to the body when B12 amounts are deficient.

 It is noteworthy that normal function of the digestive system required for food-bound vitamin B12 absorption is commonly impaired in individuals over 60 years of age, placing them at risk for vitamin B12 deficiency.